 - Rehearse self-help skills such as dressing, cleaning up, and hand washing.
 Your child will be more confident when they are asked to do these things at school if they have practiced already.

-- Practice what lunch time will be like.
-Pack lunch in their lunch box and then show them how to open and close it, and how to open some snack baggies or containers.
+- Practice what snack time will be like.
+Pack snack in their lunch box and then show them how to open and close it, and how to open some snack baggies or containers.
 Let them give it a try on their own.
 They may need lots of practice with opening items, but the more independent they can be with their lunchboxes the more confidence and independence they will feel.
-Lunch time in a cafeteria can feel overwhelming for our little people.

 - Be sure to speak to your child about how much they are going to like school.
 If they hear you speaking positively about it, they are more likely to have a positive view of how their experience is going to go.